Welcome to Luxembourg!

 Important Information

 Important!
-Marine Radio usage is, when you have one, mandatory.
+Marine Radio VHF (Very High Frequency) radio used for communication with other vessels, locks, bridges, and traffic control.
+Channel 10 is the general information channel on this section of the Mosel. usage is, when you have one, mandatory.
 Check the signs on the maps and the banks of the waterway!

 From here: we continue where we left France